SuperITMan/angular-php-small-app/README.md

 During my install, I also installed those but I'm not sure they are needed...
 > php-ext-dom AND/OR php-xml

+#### Summary
+To install everything needed in point of vue of the backend, please run the following command
+> apt install composer php php-mysql php-mbstring php-xml mysql

 ### Installation
 It's time to install php dependencies thanks to [Composer](https://getcomposer.org) via the following command
 > composer install

 Then copy .env.example file in .env and edit informations for your config.

+Of course, in your apache configuration you will expose only the public folder of the back folder.

 ## Front-End
 Based on [Angular](https://angular.io/) + [Angular Material](https://material.angular.io/), the front-end is really easy to use and implement.